cloudflare/cloudflare-docs/content/d1/reference/community-projects.md

 ## Feedback

 To report a bug or file feature requests for these community projects, create an issue directly on the project's repository.

+To report a bug or file feature requests for these community projects, create an issue directly on the project's repository.